Guide

 Tariff and Cost

-This Functional Block provides tariff and cost information to an EV Driver when a Charging Station is capable of showing this on a display.
-Before a driver starts charging, tariff information needs to be given, detailed prices for all the components that make up the tariff plan applicable to this driver at this Charging Station.
-During charging the EV Driver needs to be shown the total running cost, updated at a regular, fitting interval.
-When the EV Driver stops charging the total cost of this transaction needs to be shown.
+This Functional Block provides tariff and cost information to the EV Driver when the Charging Station is capable of displaying it.
+Before a driver starts charging, tariff information must be provided, including detailed prices for all the components that make up the applicable tariff.
+During charging, the EV Driver must be shown the total running cost, updated at regular, appropriate intervals.
+When the EV Driver stops charging, the total transaction cost must be displayed.

 Metering

-This Functional Block describes the functionality for sending meter values, on a periodic sampling and/or clock-aligned timing basis.
+This Functional Block describes the functionality for sending meter values based on periodic sampling and/or clock-aligned intervals.

 Smart Charging

-This Functional Block describes all the functionality that enables the CSO ( or indirectly a third party) to influence the charging current/power of a charging session, or set limits to the amount of power/current a Charge Station can offer to an EV.
+This Functional Block describes all the functionality that enables the CSMS (or, indirectly, a third party) to influence the charging current or power during a charging session, or to set limits on the amount of power or current a Charge Station can deliver to an EV.

 Firmware Management

-This Functional Block describes the functionality that enables a CSO to update the firmware of a Charging Station.
+This Functional Block describes the functionality that enables a CSMS to update the firmware of a Charging Station.

 ISO 15118 Certificate Management